XiaoYuSiang/MuographyAnaV3.05Det-/README.txt

     example: change the trigger for anylize, color palette, default fitting function parameter detector/ scintillator size and numbers, runs time range.

 02. Now, You can change the information in the "MainControl.C".
-Find the flag @AdjustPath
+Find the marker @AdjustPath by searching in the file.

 03. Changing the path of floder which "input files" and want to do analysis for:
     03(0).
 Ori_path_Mac: raw(original) macros dir path example: "./Macro/"